seriousManual/cputilization/README.md

 ## CpuSample

-On every tick a `CpuSample` object gets emitted.
+On every tick a `CpuSample` object is emitted.
 The following methods are available:

 ### percentageBusy()